-The departure of MS Nanhai Dream cruise ship on Friday, December 11, marked the reactivation of the cruise travel in China, as evidence of the country's socio-economic recovery after overcoming the worst stage of the Coronavirus (COVID-19) crisis.
+The departure of MS Nanhai Dream cruise ship on Friday, December 11, marked the reactivation of the cruise travel in China, as evidence of the country's socioeconomic recovery after overcoming the worst stage of the pandemic.

 The Chinese liner departed from Port Sanya (Hainan) for Xisha Islands in South Sea.
 Nanhai Dream is the first in Asia to resume ex-China voyages in 2020.
 On Saturday, December 12, another Chinese vessel - Changle Gongzhu - will also start cruises.